tiborhercz/toolbox/README.md

-# cli-toolbox
+# Toolbox

-A collection of various tools like base64 encoding, jwt decoding, ipv4 cidr calculation, and more.
+A collection of various tools like encoding, decoding, hashing, ipv4 cidr calculation, and more.
 The tools can be accessed from the command line or by using the web UI.

+A lot of tools like these are hosted online and use backend system to do the processing.
+This means you don't know what they do with your sensitive data.
+Another downside of online tools is that they are littered with ads.

+This toolbox runs locally on your machine and all the processing is done in your browser using WebAssembly or JavaScript.

 ## Installation